 “If we’re honest with ourselves,” Colorado-based designer and academic Jesse Weaver wrote recently in Design Like You Mean It, his online newsletter, “we’ve set our bar of value incredibly low.
 In the big picture, we’ve actually hit a point where we are losing value when we rush to exploit every niche of a market, or when we try to convince people that their life will be transformed by throwing out their 10-megapixel camera for the new 12-megapixel version.”

 Of course, some brands have always understood the value of constancy.
 France’s Roche Bobois, for instance, has regularly enlisted a galaxy of design stars to jazz up the upholstery covering its modular Mah Jong sofa, but the system’s underlying strengths — its mix-and-match versatility, the couture-house level of handmade construction — have never wavered.
 Regardless of colour or pattern, Mah Jong transcends faddishness, appreciates with time, endures.
 It is this calibre of product — the icon that still resonates, the piece that survives and even thrives with updating, the clear classic of the future — that is worth our investment of time, money and effort.
-And it’s this type of product that we showcase and celebrate here.
+And it’s this type of timeless furniture design that we showcase and celebrate here.

 Italian manufacturer Flexform is known for its expansive portfolio of high-quality tailored furnishings for both indoors and out.
 Its recently launched Gregory sofa is no different.
 The sophisticated Antonio Citterio–designed line sees an industrial metal base softened by a graphic weave of elastic straps finished in cowhide, which together support the plush polyester fibre seats and goose down backrest cushions.
 In an almost endless array of upholstery options, Gregory is available with four base finishes and three tones of leather.